 Table 4-2 lists the strengths and weaknesses of the different incentive systems.
 As stated, each system has its own problems, which must be considered along with its favorable attributes.
-No recommendation should be implied except to say that
+No recommendation should be implied except to say that regulators must ultimately decide

-&lt;sup>4 See Paul L. Joskow and Richard Schmalensee, "Incentive Regulation for Electric Utilities," Yale Journal on Regulation, 4 no. 1 (Fall 1986): 1-49.
+4 See Paul L. Joskow and Richard Schmalensee, "Incentive Regulation for Electric Utilities," Yale Journal of Regulation, 4 no. 1 (Fall 1986): 1 - 49.